usadellab/untwist/check_genotypes.md

 # Conclusion

-The a-priori knowledge about genetic similarity between Camelina lines studied in this population genetics assay can largely be confirmed (75 %), with three exceptions.
+The a-priori knowledge about genetic similarity between Camelina lines studied in this population genetics assay can largely be confirmed (75 %), with four exceptions.
 The line "UNT51" was not part of the population genetics analysis due to missing data.
 Furthermore the suspected ("likely") identity of "UNT27" likely being "CAM174" could not be confirmed, neither by the identity by state